 Revisiting nineties properties, particularly those preoccupied with the digital, frames the internet with a strange kind of otherness.
-There’s a sense of possibility, and a sense of fear, both of which went largely undefined.
+There’s a sense of possibility, and of fear, both of which went largely undefined.
 Some of these speculations have come to pass, be they virtual reality or wearables, but one of the realities of modern internet usage that the decades past failed to predict, was the internet becoming an avenue for abuse and harassment (in Perfect Blue, for example, lead character Mima Kirigoe is sent a threatening fax message).
 The internet is amorphous and last week’s controversy might not roll over to the next, but some incidents are paradigm shifts, leaving online communities forever altered.
-Recently, comic book fandom and, by extension, the entire concept of fan culture, has been perturbed, with many cultural commentators saying it’s flawed at best and broken at worst.
+For example, comic book fandom and, by extension, the entire concept of fan culture, has been perturbed, with many cultural commentators saying it’s flawed at best and broken at worst.

-Across all pockets of the web, you’d be hard pressed not to have heard at least a passing mention of Devin Faraci’s ‘Fandom is Broken’ piece on Birth.Movies.Death.
+Across all pockets of the web, you’d be hard pressed not to have heard at least a passing mention of Devin Faraci’s ‘Fandom is Broken’ piece on Birth.Movies.Death in 2016.
 In it, Faraci used Annie Wilkes, of Stephen King’s 1987 novel Misery, to highlight the dark and troublesome relationship that can occur between fan and creator in a pre-internet setting.
 It also asked what if Annie had had access to the internet – a frightening thought.
 Faraci had, in fact, dubbed Annie the “Patron Saint of Fandom” as far back as 2012, and she has largely become the unofficial face of fandom’s entitlement and near-constant controversy.
 In the four years since, with the rise of GamerGate and the vitriolic response to the all-female Ghostbusters, the fetid heart of fandom has continued to putrefy.